FAQ on incorporating climate change considerations into corporate bond purchases

 Q2 How is an issuer’s climate performance assessed?

-The Eurosystem has developed a climate scoring methodology to assess the climate performance of eligible issuers based on three sub-scores: (i) backward-looking climate metrics, in the form of (disclosed) past greenhouse gas (GHG) emissions and emission intensities (normalised by revenue); (ii) forward-looking climate metrics, such as whether the issuer has credible and ambitious decarbonisation targets in place; and (iii) the quality of climate disclosures, such as their completeness and verification by third parties.
+The Eurosystem has developed a climate scoring methodology to assess the climate performance of eligible issuers based on three sub-scores: (i) backward-looking climate metrics, which assess the level of issuers’ past greenhouse gas (GHG) emissions in terms of emission intensity and the rate of decarbonisation; (ii) forward-looking climate metrics, such as whether the issuer has and adheres to credible and ambitious decarbonisation targets; and (iii) the quality of climate disclosures, such as their completeness and verification by third parties.

 These metrics are based on publicly available data as well as other relevant information and methodologies, such as science-based targets.
 Combining these metrics reflects emerging market practice.
 Furthermore, the design of the climate scoring methodology is guided by the requirements for the EU Climate Transition Benchmarks and EU Paris-aligned Benchmarks.